-On the 12th of January, Joan Claybrook, a former NHTSA administrator said in a conference call with the media with that it is vital that the US DOT issues car safety standards for autonomous vehicles and implement a statutory mandate.
-According to Claybrook, the last thing the people would want is to watch DOT on the sidelines, while automotive manufacturers build and sell vehicles with new technologies without having to meet minimum requirements of the government.
+On January 12th, Joan Claybrook, a former NHTSA administrator said in a conference call with the media that it is vital that the US DOT issues car safety standards for autonomous vehicles and implement a statutory mandate.
+According to Claybrook, the last thing the people would want is to watch DOT on the sidelines, while automotive manufacturers build and sell vehicles with new technologies without having to meet the minimum requirements of the government.

 Well after watching the blockbuster Fast and Furious 8 this issue could even be more glaring in peoples’ eyes since that movie had an intense remote wireless car hijacking scene with a plethora of cars being involved.